RjRahul003/Web-Scrapping-and-Classification/README.md

 # NOTE:

-Here we have used 3 different models for the classifiaction :-
+1. Here we have used 3 different models for the classifiaction :-

   Logistic Regression (Linear classifier)

   Shallow Neural Nets

   LSTM

+2. Report Contains Web Scraping Code Snippet .